Charleston vs Nashville

 Which city has higher STR taxes — Charleston or Nashville?

 Charleston charges ~14% combined (5% state sales + 2% state accommodations + 2% county + 2% city + local option taxes), while Nashville charges 6% Short-Term Rental Property Tax + state/local sales tax.
-Compare the full breakdown in the table above.
+Notably, Nashville benefits from automatic platform tax collection, while hosts in Charleston must handle taxes themselves.

 Which city has stricter fines for illegal short-term rentals?